Frequently Asked Questions on Buying Gold

 How much does gold cost?

 The price of gold varies.
 Per ounce, kilo and gram, pricing is updated real time and so you'll see a difference in pricing basically day-to-day, and even minute-to-minute.
-If you would like to stay current on the price of gold, visit our page for Gold Prices with metrics that reference past, present and future trends of gold prices.
+If you would like to stay current on the price of gold, visit our page for Gold Prices with metrics that reference gold price trends.

 Bear in mind that the cost of the gold itself is not the only factor in the price of premium, collectible, or ‘numismatic’ coins.
 For these types of coin, history, esthetic appeal, rarity, condition and ‘grade’ will tend to be much more important.

-In addition, gold lacks correlation with other assets so it can be used to diversify a portfolio and to hedge against currency risk.
-Gold is best seen as a long-term, historically proven purchase that offers tremendous benefits to those who understand and who are willing to consider the issues involved.
+In addition, gold is often seen to lack correlation with other assets so it can be used to diversify holdings and to potentially hedge against currency risk.
+Gold is best seen as a long-term, historically proven purchase that offers potential benefits to those who understand and who are willing to consider the issues involved.

 What is the biggest mistake that first-time gold buyers make?